The Last Photograph (2026 film): Production

-In August 2025, the project had been greenlit once again, with Stuart Martin and Fra Fee joining the lead.
+In August 2025, the project had been greenlit once again and had reverted to its original title, with Stuart Martin and Fra Fee joining the lead.
+In October 2025, Jackie Kay revealed that he had a role in the film.

 Filming

-Principal photography was conducted in Iceland, Colombia, and Los Angeles, with Snyder himself serving as the cinematographer.
+Principal photography occurred in Iceland, Colombia, and Los Angeles, with Snyder himself serving as the cinematographer.
+During filming, Snyder contracted COVID-19.
+In November 2025, Snyder announced that principal photography had wrapped, thanking his international film crew.

 Music

-In August 2025, Hans Zimmer, Omer Benyamin and Steven Doar were hired to compose the score.
+In August 2025, Hans Zimmer, a frequent collaborator of Snyder, alongside Omer Benyamin and Steven Doar were hired to compose the score.